gwilku/jscan-docs/general/tiresize.rst

 Tire Size change
 ####################

-Changing the tire size works the same in all vehicles.
+Changing the tire size works in a similar way in all vehicles.
+Please check the model-specific docs below and/or use the demo mode (demo adapter conenction) in JScan to check if the tire size adaptations is present at all for your model.

 .. attention:: **Make sure your engine is NOT RUNNING**